The Colbert Report: Background

-The Colbert Report, hosted by a fictional anchorman character named Stephen Colbert, played by his real-life namesake, satirized conservative personality-driven political pundit programs like the O'Reilly Factor and Hannity on FOX News.
+The Colbert Report, hosted by a fictional anchorman character named Stephen Colbert, played by his real-life namesake, satirized conservative personality-driven political pundit programs like The O'Reilly Factor and Hannity on Fox News.
 The character first made appearances on the short-lived sketch comedy series The Dana Carvey Show in 1996, described as "a self-important, trench-coated reporter who does on-location stories in a way that suggests his own presence is the real scoop."
-His skits included "Waiters Who Are Nauseated by Food", "Germans Who Say Nice Things" and "Skinheads from Maine".
+His skits included "Waiters Who Are Nauseated by Food", and "Skinheads from Maine".

-Colbert joined Comedy Central's The Daily Show in 1997, a year following its launch, then hosted by Craig Kilborn.
+Colbert joined The Daily Show in 1997, a year following its launch, then hosted by Craig Kilborn.
 When Jon Stewart became the program's host in 1999, The Daily Show developed a markedly different style, bringing a sharper political focus to the humor than the show previously exhibited.
 Colbert recalled that Stewart specifically asked him to have a political viewpoint, and to allow his passion for issues to carry through into his comedy.

 Colbert became a fixture on The Daily Show, occasionally hosting in Stewart's absence.
 In 2003, the program began running advertisements for a fictional program titled The Colbert Réport, starring Colbert as a parody of cable news pundits.
 When fellow Daily Show star Steve Carell left the show to pursue a film and television career, Comedy Central worked to keep Colbert at the network.
 Colbert pitched The Colbert Report to the channel in 2004.
 Stewart pushed Comedy Central to pick up the show, and Colbert was given an eight-week tryout.
 Following the show's immediate success, the show "quickly became a fixture in the late-night lineup."
-At its peak, the show averaged 1.5 million viewers each evening.The high viewership led the show to win multiple Emmy Awards, including Outstanding Variety Series in 2013 and 2014 followed by Outstanding Picture Editing for Variety Programming in 2015 even after Stephen Colbert had left the show.
+At its peak, the show averaged 1.5 million viewers each evening.
+The high viewership led the show to win multiple Emmy Awards, including Outstanding Variety Series in 2013 and 2014 followed by Outstanding Picture Editing for Variety Programming in 2015 even after Stephen Colbert had left the show.